 5) Have you overcome the challenges?
 If so how?

 We worked with Cambridge Consultants to design and build a bespoke production process that is far more energy efficient and has increased our waxing output by a factor of 30.
 The next challenge will be how we scale our business even further!
 Our supply chain is under constant scrutiny to be more ethical and reliable.
 Our current cotton supplier is the best we’ve worked with so far and has been able to provide us with transparency during the manufacturing process.

 6) What have you learned and what would you like to share with other entrepreneurs?

-Building in strategies for guarding your health is crucial.
-My shoulders are not broad enough to take all of the worry that running a business brings.
-I have found at times it’s easy to slip into a hyper-adrenalized state which affects my sleep, appetite, health and ultimately the people around me and the business.
+Building strategies for guarding your health is crucial.
+My shoulders are not broad enough to take all of the worries that running a business brings.
+I have found at times it’s easy to slip into a hyper-adrenalized state which affects my sleep, appetite, health, and ultimately the people around me and the business.
 And I’m only two years in!

 One of the turning points was me was when I appointed a board of directors.
 The top-level support is completely missing when you occupy that spot alone.
 My partner, David, is an executive director, and when he joined the business he took the reins in Finance and Operations, which is something he naturally excels at.